Anomalous Dimensions from Soft Regge Constants: Soft-Glauber Relations and the Two-Loop Regge Trajectory

 We believe that our EFT calculation of the two-loop Regge trajectory is interesting for a number of reasons.
 First, it provides an extremely simple calculation of the two-loop Regge trajectory, involving only the calculation of the three graphs shown in \Fig{fig:diagrams_iter}.
 This should be compared with the naive soft loop graphs that would be required to calculate the two-loop Regge trajectory in the EFT, which are shown in \Fig{fig:2loop_SG_graphs}.
 The classic calculations of the Regge trajectory are also based on two-loop graphs from this soft region of phase space.
 Essentially crossing symmetry allows us to relate one soft loop to a Glauber loop, significantly simplifying the calculation, both in terms of the number, and complexity, of the diagrams involved.
 This also provides a strong check on the structure of the EFT at the two-loop level.
 In particular, our derivation provides a strong test that the rapidity regulators (see \App{sec:regulator}) in the EFT preserve unitarity.
 In \Sec{sec:3loop_beyond}, we will illustrate that this simplification persists at higher perturbative orders by deriving the leading matter contributions to the Regge trajectory at three and four loops.
 Furthermore, our approach should also allow simple calculations of the Regge trajectory for the quark using the quark Glauber operators derived in \cite{Moult:2017xpp}.

 Secondly, this expression for the Regge trajectory also sheds significant light on the observation of Del Duca \cite{DelDuca:2017pmn} that the two-loop Regge trajectory appears in the one-loop impact factors.
 First, we are able to refine his observation.
 Del Duca observed that the two-loop Regge trajectory could be found in the quark or gluon impact factors although in both cases there was contamination, and in particular, there was significant additional contamination for the case of quarks.
-In our approach, the two-loop Regge trajectory is found in the constants of the soft function, which are manifestly independent of the scattered projectiles, and so there is no additional contamination.
+In our approach, the two-loop Regge trajectory is found in the constants of the soft function, which are manifestly independent of the scattered projectiles, and so there is no contamination.
 Due to the unitarity relations and the simple structure of the Glauber graphs in the EFT, we can begin to understand why such an iterative structure is plausible, and why it is in the soft and not the collinear sector.

 First, in \Sec{sec:EFT}, we emphasized that in the EFT the impact factors are further factorized into a soft constant associated with the Glauber potential, and a collinear constant associated with the projectiles.
-While it is clear that this factorization is convenient from the perspective of universality, namely that the soft constant is independent of the projectiles, it is less clear that it is useful in e.g. $\cN=4$.
-However, we believe that there is an important physical distinction, associated with the way that the soft and collinear corrections iterate into higher Glauber graphs.
+It is clear that this factorization is convenient from the perspective of universality; namely, the soft constant is independent of the projectiles.
+We also believe that there is an important physical distinction, associated with the way that the soft and collinear corrections iterate into higher Glauber graphs.
+It would be interesting to explore whether it also provides simplifications in theories like ${\cal N}=4$ super Yang-Mills.
 In the unitarity relation used above where we have related the two-loop Regge trajectory to the soft constant for two-Glauber exchange, the collinear corrections did not enter, since they are independent of the number of Glaubers, and so factor out.
 On the other hand, the soft constants feed into higher Glauber loops, leading to an iterative relation.
 Indeed, in the absence of the H-graph, the relation